codesnail/BehavioralCloning/README.md

 ![alt_text][image9]

-It can be seen that the growth is linear, so big O for this network is O(n).
+It can be seen that the growth is linear, so Big O for this network is O(n).
 For every 500 samples, it takes the network about 10 secs to train.
 The average image size in the training data set is 14kb, so 500 samples would make 7MB.
-The full dataset of 3500 will make the size 49MB.
-We can also calculate the expected training time for various sizes of data.
-At 7MB per 10 secs, we can calculate:
+This gives about 1.4s per MB.
+Based on this we can calculate the run time for various sizes of big data:

-1. 1 GB = 146 * 7MB = 146 * 10 secs = 1460 secs = 24 mins
+1. 1 GB = 24 mins
-2. 10 GB = 240 mins = 4 hrs
+2. 10 GB = 4 hrs
 3. 100 GB = 40 hrs
-4. 1 TB = 1024 GB = 24567 mins = 409 hrs = 17 days
+4. 1 TB = 17 days